 However, the research revealed that only 26 percent of small enterprises were utilizing AI applications, considerably lower than the 70.4 percent of medium-sized businesses.

-“SMEs can invest in AI technologies to track users’ habits and provide recommendations, improve customer’s purchasing decisions, search results, media communication, trade raise sales, improve organisational performance, and lower costs,” Drydakis said.
+“SMEs can invest in AI technologies to track users’ habits and provide recommendations, improve customer’s purchasing decisions, search results, media communication, trade raise sales, improve organizational performance, and lower costs,” Drydakis said.